Credit Scores and Motor Finance: How They Impact Your Loan Approval

 Happy Motor Finance Limited is registered in England and Wales under company number: 14387669.
 Registered office address: Pennington House, 16 Carolina Way, Salford Quays, Salford, M50 2ZY

 Happy Motor Finance Limited (FRN - 989250) is authorised and regulated by the Financial Conduct Authority.
 We act as a credit broker not a lender.
-We work with a number of carefully selected credit providers who may be able to offer you finance for your purchase.
-(Written Quotation available upon request).
-Whichever lender we introduce you to, we will typically receive commission from them (either a fixed fee or a fixed percentage of the amount you borrow) this will not affect the rate you are offered or the amount you will pay back.
-The lenders we work with could pay commission at different rates.
+We work with a specific panel of lenders to try to obtain you an approval.
+We receive a commission for introducing you to parties with whom we work with if you proceed with an acceptance.
+This commission is a fixed payment or fixed percentage of the amount you finance, but can vary by partner.
+This does not impact the rate you are provided.
+You will be provided full information before completing your finance agreement and you can request further information at any time.
+We do not charge a fee for our services.
 All finance is subject to status and income.
 Terms and conditions apply.
 Applicants must be 18 years or over.
 We are only able to offer finance products from these providers.

 Happy Motor Finance Limited are registered with the Information Commissioners Office under registration number: ZB408604